 The perspective alone gives me stomach butterflies more than excitement: The heat, humidity, fear of catching malaria or be washed away by the monsoon and, above all, leaving – albeit temporarily – my loved ones, seriously puts me off the whole thing.
 Because I can’t stand those all-included resort based beach holydays, traveling means nomad, cultural and human interaction activity that can be as interesting as it is exhausting.

 So, why do I go?
 First of all, my wife loves to travel.
 Second, Southeast Asia is (still) affordable and has a genuine cultural environment that will not last forever.
 Third and most important reason: I come back from these long trips with the deep realization of how important my family, home and land is to me.
 It makes me see how incredibly lucky I am to have what I have and why I should feel happy about it.
 That sweet, peaceful feeling of coming back home is the best travel experience I can enjoy, even if I´ve gone trough the most exotic people and places.

 Oh, and did I mention that traveling also allows great photo opportunities?
 See you all soon.

-All photographs by António Marques – © António Marques Photoblog, 2013
+All photographs by António Marques – © António Marques Photography, 2013